WESTMONT in ISTANBUL: Spring 2016

 You will also experience what it means to live in community in a new way.
 Removed from familiar social, relational and religious support systems, all the while being confronted with some of the most challenging issues facing the world today, you will need to rely on each other.

 In the process of learning about Turkey and the Middle East you will learn far more about American society than you could ever do if you had stayed at home.
-You will study how different societies are struggling to find a balance between rooted cultural authenticity and coherent national identity on the one hand and a rapidly changing and globalizing culture on the other.
+You will study how people in the countries that we visit are struggling to find a balance between rooted cultural authenticity and coherent national identity on the one hand and a rapidly changing and globalizing culture on the other.

-You will earn 16 credits and meet five GE Requirements and several major/minor credits, subject in each case to final approval by the relevant academic committees (who will make their decisions during the Spring 2013 semester).
+You will earn 16 credits and meet five GE Requirements and several major/minor credits.

-Cross and Crescent in the Middle East--4 units (Satisfies GE: Thinking Historically, major/minor credit in History and Religious Studies)
+Cross and Crescent in the Middle East--4 units (Satisfies GE: Thinking Historically, major/minor credit in History or Religious Studies)

 You and your fellow students will study the historical, textual, and cultural foundations of Islam and then compare these with the living reality of Turkish, Egyptian and Palestinian societies.
 You will spend most of the semester in Turkey, a country that is 99% Muslim.
 You will also visit Palestine and Egypt, two other majority Muslim countries, the latter being in many eyes the center of Sunni Islam.